ebsaral/1234S.org/logical_spirituality.md

 - **Environment:** Acts of caring or cruelty faces positive or negative consequences, shaping the health of entire environment.
 Torturing animals in a fertile area can cause droughts in time.
 - **Health:** A contagious illness, such as influenza, can spread far beyond the first infected person.
 Similarly, the choices and circumstances of others — even those far away — can ripple into and affect your own life.
 - **Talents:** A person's talent blossoms when parents, teachers, mentors, and communities nurture it.
 Some talents are naturally given because there is a need in that person's environment and goals.
-- **Luck:** All beings have a right to access a clear path to indefinite luck and opportunities.
+- **Luck:** All beings have a right to access a clear path to infinite luck and opportunities.
 The choices and actions of our ancestors shape the ease and opportunities available to future generations.
 - **Social Life:** Acts of kindness or cruelty ripple outward, shaping the tone and behavior of entire communities.

 **Key Takeaway:** Interconnectedness reveals that our choices shape not only our own destiny but the well-being of the entire system.